adam-zakaria/twitch_detection/README.md

 # Current
 * Get a pro twitch stream that definitely has double kills.
 Though...Bound's stream definitely had a double kill.
 So let's investigate why that one didn't work?
 That'd be on GPU.
 Maybe GPU has unmerged code.
 * Processing every 20th frame could be an issue

+* Part of what we're wondering is are we capturing all of the information that we need to capture to do post morterm?
+I'm tempted to capture the results objects and write them - worst case we can work from the results to a more distilled representation.

+But actually results don't even include timestamps...Which makes sense - it's just given frames.